 The Public Art in the Schools initiative exposes young people to concepts of problem solving, critical thinking, and collaborative work, all uniquely integrated with principles of civic engagement.
 Our goal is to foster a collaborative approach to public art residencies—in which teacher and teaching artist work together to not only design content but also to link residency activities to other curriculum in the classroom, as well as to the larger community via a work of public art.

 How We Work is the online companion to our work in schools.
 Modeling our experiences working in classrooms and with students beyond direct student learning and the creation of public art, will be case studies designed to exhibit tools, resources and best practices for bringing public art concepts into educational settings that will be available soon!

-The Public Art Scrambler invites public art coordinators and administrators from around the metro to attend quarterly breakfast to learn and connect with peers.
-The events are focused on issues related to public art administration and are determined by a steering committee of public art professionals.
-Participants can offer thoughts for future topics here.
+The Public Art Scrambler invites self-defined public art professionals from around the metro to learn and connect with peers at quarterly breakfast meetings.
+The events are focused on issues and ideas related to public art creation – temporary and permanent – and are determined collectively at an annual community meeting.
+Sign up for the email list here.